Ciarán McGuigan

-Ciarán McGuigan (born 8 December 1989) is a Northern Irish footballer who last played for Drogheda United of the League of Ireland.
+Ciarán McGuigan (born 8 December 1989) is a Northern Irish former footballer who last played for Drogheda United of the League of Ireland.

 Career

 Ciarán is a Northern Irish footballer who started his career off with Glenavon in the IFA Premiership.
 He also had spells with Armagh City and was also linked with a few SPL teams including Motherwell.

 Ciarán made his first-team league debut at the start of the 2010 season with Dundalk as a second-half substitute against Bray Wanderers on 5 March.
 In only his third league appearance, again as a substitute, he scored Dundalk's second goal in a 2–2 draw with Sligo Rovers on 5 April.

 On 12 January 2011, McGuigan signed a one-year contract with Syrianska, with hopes of an extension after the season's end.